JonesN3/spotify_terminal/README.md

 spotify_terminal
 ================
-A project to create a simple, but fuctional terminal spotify client for a linux enviorment.
+A project to create a simple and minimal, yet fuctional terminal spotify client for a linux enviorment.
 The project is in early development, and cannot be considered stable!

 The aim of this project is to create a usable spotify client that have few dependencies,